lsybarguen/franmarin.github.io/_posts/2016-02-11-arcade-cabinet-restoration-project.markdown

 -
 > Phase 2 of 16

-Looking, looking and looking for, I finally found a guy who was selling a huge variety of 90s' amusements from a few kilometers away from home (in Malaga, Spain).
-After a couple of calls, I finally received photos of what was going to be my starting-point: a functional Video-Sonic with the mythic Tetris.
+Looking, looking and looking for, I finally found someone who was selling a huge variety of 90s' amusements from a few kilometers away from home (in Malaga, Spain).
+After a couple of calls, I finally received photos of what was going to be my starting-point: a functional Video-Sonic with the mythic [Tetris](https://en.wikipedia.org/wiki/Tetris).

 I couldn't believe I was seeing on those photos and talking about.
 But yes!
 That dusty monster was waiting for me.
 Now... how could I pick up such huge and heavy thing to bring it home?.
 Considering costs, patiently I could negotiate and find a van to rent still making the business profitable.
-My old friend Jesus, a van and the common passion for old tech stuff, was all we needed to go for it.
+My old friend Jes&uacute;s, a van and the common passion for old tech stuff, was all we needed to go for it.

 And finally here it was!